 Jaw pain is one of the most common complaints heard by dentists.
-While “jaw pain” is a good enough way to explain to your Huntsville AL dentist that something is bothering you, it’s important to realize that jaw pain can be caused by anything from a simple sinus infection, to severe cavities, through to TMJ or other conditions.
+While “jaw pain” is a good enough way to explain to your family dentist that something is bothering you, it’s important to realize that jaw pain can be caused by anything from a simple sinus infection, to severe cavities, through to TMJ or other conditions.

 It’s important to note that if you’re experiencing pain that lasts longer than a few hours or recurring pain, it’s best to seek medical attention as soon as possible for treatment.
 However, for less severe situations, there are several different avenues of treatment that can be offered depending on the cause of the jaw pain.